duboiss/SymForum/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Acknowledgment
-- Gux : OptionService, breadcrumb twig filter, help for docker
+- Gux : OptionService, breadcrumb twig filter, help for docker implementation
 - [Capuchon](https://github.com/rampinflorian) : prototypes testings and suggestions

 ## License